dezdem0na/accp-cheatsheet/README.md

 - Go global in minutes: Deploy your workload in multiple AWS Regions
 - Use serverless architectures: Serverless architectures remove the need for you to run and maintain physical servers for traditional compute activities.
 - Experiment more often: With virtual and automatable resources, you can quickly carry out comparative testing using different types of instances, storage, or configurations.
 - Consider mechanical sympathy: Consider data access patterns when you select database or storage for your workload.

+Cost optimization Design principles:
+1. Adopt a consumption model
+2. Measure overall efficiency
+3. Stop spending money on data center operations
+4. Analyze and attribute expenditure
+5. Use managed services to reduce cost of ownership

+Reliability Design principles:
+1. Test recovery procedures
+2. Automatically recover from failure
+3. Scale horizontally to increase aggregate system availability:
+4. Stop guessing capacity
+5. Manage change in automation

+Security Design principles:
+1. Implement a strong identity foundation
+2. Enable traceability
+3. Apply security at all layers
+4. Automate security best practices
+5. Protect data in transit and at rest
+6. Prepare for security events

 ### AWS WAF
 - AWS Web Application Firewall creates custom rules that block <ins>common attack patterns</ins>, to protect against **common exploits** that could compromise application availability and security or consume excessive resources, such as: